-Ecosystem and Restoration Management Trust Fund: 0.2% of total sales tax collections.
+Ecosystem and Restoration Management Trust Fund: the 0.2% distribution from total sales tax collections was removed by Chapter 2009-68, L.O.F., and the monies were redirected to general revenue.

 Local Government Half-cent Sales Tax Clearing Trust Fund: 8.814% of collections remaining after distribution to the General Revenue Fund in the amount previously distributed to the State Infrastructure Fund and the Ecosystem and Restoration Management Trust Fund.
 Beginning July 1, 2003, the amount to be transferred to the Local Government Half-cent Sales Tax Clearing Trust Fund was reduced by 0.1%.
 The 0.1%, less \$5,000 each month, is distributed to the Public Employees Relations Commission Trust Fund.